 - Stop all interaction with the extortionist and do not be embarrassed or afraid to contact law enforcement.

 - File a complaint with the FBI IC3 at www.ic3.gov.

 So there you have it, friend: What sextortion is, how to prevent it, and what to do if it happens to you.
 For more details, please click on the embedded links.

-Also, if you’re not already a subscriber, sign up now in the sidebar or down below to receive 20 of my best child safety tips!
+Also, if you’re not already a subscriber, sign up now in the sidebar or down below to receive a list of my best child safety tips!